Chart Color Schemes

 Monash was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Monash's population is more culturally diverse than most local markets, with 25.8% born overseas and 19.8% speaking a language other than English at home.
+Monash was found to have a higher cultural diversity than most local markets, with 25.8% of its population born overseas and 19.8% speaking a language other than English at home.
 Christianity is the predominant religion in Monash, making up 50.9% of its population.
-However, Islam is overrepresented compared to the Australian Capital Territory, comprising 3.6% versus 2.4%.
+However, Islam is overrepresented, comprising 3.6% compared to the Australian Capital Territory's 2.4%.

 Frequently Asked Questions - Diversity